achyutha526/learnSpring/spring.md

     - request - one bean per HTTP request
     - session - one bean per HTTP session

 If we want to use combination of Singleton and Prototype beans, we need to create proxy for Prototype bean.
-Example: here spring injects new instance of DBConnection when the request is made to context.
+In this example spring injects new instance of DBConnection when the request is made to context.
 ```java
 @Component
 @Scope(ConfigurableBeanFactory.SCOPE_SINGLETON)